techstars/full-stack-challenge/README.md

   ## Build
-  The application is available online at https://mf-frontend-challenge.herokuapp.com/ To run the application locally, run `npm start` from the api directory.
-In another terminal, run `npm start` from the parent directory.
+  The application is available online at https://mf-frontend-challenge.herokuapp.com/ To run the application locally, run `npm install` followed by `npm start` in the parent directory.
 In its current configuration, the application is accessible at http://localhost:3000 with the api located at http://localhost:3004.

   Thank you so much for giving me the opportunity to participate in your coding challenge!